Clinton tours Arctic as nations vie for resources

 They say more aggressive action is needed on issues such as fishing quotas and international standards for oil and gas development to protect the pristine, delicate region.

+Only about 4 million people live in Arctic areas, so local interest groups are weak, prompting fears of uncontrolled development - a challenge for the Arctic Council, the advisory forum of eight nations formed in 1996 to promote cooperation on the region.

+The council is made up of the United States, Canada, Russia, Norway, Finland, Iceland, Sweden and Denmark, which handles foreign affairs for Greenland, as well as groups representing indigenous people in the Arctic.

-(Additional reporting by Balazs Koranyi; Editing by Pravin Char and Robin Pomeroy)
+(Additional reporting by Balazs Koranyi; Editing by Anthony Boadle and Pravin Char)